 1 cup boiling water

 The health benefits of drinking ayurvedic tea are immense and range from aiding weight loss, curing indigestion, brightening the skin, detoxifying the body, boosting immunity, and enhancing the quality of life.
 Since our bodies often have more than one Dosha, you can drink teas with multiple Ayurvedic ingredients.
-Apart from balancing the Doshas, these Ayurvedic herbs have other health benefits as well.
+Aside from balancing the Doshas, these Ayurvedic herbs offer other health benefits as well.